GSA/digitalgov.gov/content/guides/dap/common-questions-about-dap.md

 **Q. Why doesn’t DAP data exactly match our free, independently managed Google Analytics account?**

 A. Different analytics tools often do not exactly match because of minor or major configuration differences.
 It is unlikely that any Google Analytics implementation will match the DAP account exactly.
-If the difference is significant, email the team at [dap@support.digitalgov.gov](mailto:dap@support.digitalgov.gov) and we’ll try to help troubleshoot.
+If the difference is significant, email the team at [dap@gsa.gov](mailto:dap@gsa.gov) and we’ll try to help troubleshoot.

 **Q. Can the Digital Analytics Code track websites and webpages using HTTPS?**